 What Do Insurance Companies Look for in Degenerative Disc Disease Cases?

-When a disability examiner opens a newly assigned disability application and sees either degenerative disc disease, back pain, cervical spinal stenosis, lumbar spinal stenosis, degenerative joint disease, or the acronym DJD (which stands for degenerative joint disease), the examiner typically looks for the following evidence in support of the claim:
+When a disability examiner opens a newly assigned disability application and sees either degenerative disc disease, back pain, cervical spinal stenosis, lumbar spinal stenosis, degenerative joint disease or DJD (which stands for degenerative joint disease), the examiner typically looks for the following evidence in support of the claim:

 - Physician treatment notes indicating one of these diagnoses; and